karanvir12/vine/roadmap/implementers-guide/src/types/overseer-protocol.md

   /// given relay-parent (ref. by hash).
 This candidate must be validated using the provided PoV.
   /// The PoV is expected to match the `pov_hash` in the descriptor.
   Second(Hash, CandidateReceipt, PoV),
-  /// Note a peer validator's statement about a particular candidate.
+  /// Note a vine validator's statement about a particular candidate.
 Disagreements about validity must be escalated
   /// to a broader check by Misbehavior Arbitration.
 Agreements are simply tallied until a quorum is reached.
   Statement(Statement),
 }